iamalexzis/rvol/readme.md

 # rough volatility
-replication of https://arxiv.org/abs/1410.3394 and numerical investigation for the estimator
+- replication of https://arxiv.org/abs/1410.3394 and numerical investigation for the estimator
+- analyzing impact on pricing option